tomh157/budgeting/e2e/README.md

 **Instructions:**

 Clone repo from github
-cd into budgeting > e2e folder and run 'bundle install' run test using -- bundle exec cucumber
+cd into budgeting > e2e folder and run using -- 'bundle install' run test using -- rake 'budget_tab'

 **Test Plan for Budgeting App**